Assistant Professor, Department of Bioengineering

 BIOE 272: Fundamentals in Tissue Engineering

-Our lab interests are interdisciplinary in nature, integrating tools and concepts from biomaterials engineering, biotechnology, and stem cell biology.
-Our current research efforts focus on exploring the role of material properties (stiffness, surface topography, etc.) in regulating cell fate and engineering polymer nanocomposites for applications in tissue engineering and regenerative medicine.
+Our lab interests are interdisciplinary in nature, integrating tools and concepts from biomaterials engineering, biotechnology, and cell biology.
+Our current research efforts focus on exploring the role of biomaterial properties on protein structure and function and in regulating cell fate.
+We are also interested in the design and development of polymer nanocomposites for applications in tissue engineering.

-Undergraduate students: Garrett Huening, Cade Ito, Jeffrey Kunkel, Samantha Nguyen, Mark-Phillip Pebworth, William Truong, Nicholas Wolfe, Josergio Zaragoza
+Undergraduate students: Andrew Chang, Sabrina Cismas, Justus Carlisle, Jared Hara, Cade Ito, Jeffrey Kunkel, Steven Long, Victor O'Brien, Mark-Phillip Pebworth, William Truong, Nicholas Wolfe

 Visiting researchers: Jillian Carleton